 3. Optimize Your Social Media Profile

 Optimizing your social media profile will ensure that this will show up when customers search for you online.
 For your images, follow the recommended image dimensions specified by the social network.
-Check this guide from Social Media Examiner.
+Check this guide to optimize your LinkedIn profile.

 Take a look at how bestselling author and digital marketing expert Jay Baer optimized his Twitter profile: